 I love okra.
-I love it crispy and truthfully, I even like it when it’s slimy – cooked with Indian spices and eaten with warm roti.
+I love it crispy and truthfully, I even like it when it’s slimy – cooked with Indian spices and eaten with either my Paleo Naan, Coconut Flour Naan, or Basmati Rice.
 When Roby and I were first married, he told me he didn’t like okra.
 Now, he requests this crispy and spicy okra dish often.
 If you think you hate okra, this recipe may change your mind.
 I’m pretty confident in this statement as I’m married to living proof.

 I typically make this dish using ghee and it’s delicious.
-Most recently I made it using chicken schmaltz (rendered chicken fat) and it was also awesome.
-Use what you’ve got but I’d suggest one of those two if possible.
+Avocado oil works too – it’s a great neutral oil.
 I hope you love this as much as I do 🙂